 Most studies reviewed to date are from the period 1960 - 1970.
 Studies prior to 1960 are given less emphasis, as it is believed that later research reflects experience gained from earlier methodology.
-Also, the most important interurban transportation system of today, the interstate system, was to a great extent constructed after 1960.
+Also, the most important interurban transportation system of today, the interstate system, was constructed mainly after 1960.